MOVEMENT AND IDENTIFICATION

 OUT OF STATE EXHIBITORS

-All Dairy Cattle, Beef Cattle, Sheep and Goats entering Kentucky for exhibition must have USDA Official Identification and be accompanied by Certificate of Veterinary inspection issued by an accredited veterinarian within 30days prior to entry.
+All Dairy Cattle, Beef Cattle, Sheep, and Goats entering Kentucky for exhibition must have USDA Official Identification and be accompanied by a Certificate of Veterinary Inspection issued by an accredited veterinarian within 30 days prior to entry.

 KENTUCKY ANIMALS

-All Kentucky Origin Swine shall be individually identified with USDA Official Identification on a Certificate of Veterinary Inspection written within 7 days of entry.
+All Kentucky Origin Swine shall be individually identified with USDA Official Identification on a Certificate of Veterinary Inspection.

-All Kentucky origin cattle, sheep, and goats for exhibition shall be individually identified with USDA Official Identification on a Certificate of Veterinary Inspection written within the current calendar year, January 1 through December 31, 2023.
+All Kentucky origin cattle, sheep, and goats for exhibition shall be individually identified with USDA Official Identification on a Certificate of Veterinary Inspection written within the current calendar year--January 1 through December 31, [current year].

 TO ALL EXHIBITORS